vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 ## Prerequisite

-In order to execute the `get_fixed_issues.sh` script, you need an installation of the tool `jq`.
-You can install it by running
+In order to execute the `get_fixed_issues.sh` script, you need to install the tool `jq`.
+On mac  On macOS this can be done by running

 ```bash
 brew install jq
 ```

-on macOS.

 ## Create a New Markdown File to the Release